ai4er-cdt/gtc-exposure/README.md

-## Repsotity for the Exposure team of the Guided Team Challange
+## Repository for the Exposure team of the Guided Team Challange